-Moreover, this document defines the codes to identify elements and sub-elements.
+Moreover, this document specifies the codes to identify elements and sub-elements.

 Further, this document specifies postal address rendering rules.
+This includes:

-This includes identification and ordering of output lines in a rendered address, conditions for selection of candidate lines, the order and concatenation of postal address components, required and optional components, parameters to contextualize address for rendering and the formatting of the components, subject to constraints on the space available for that task.
+- identification and ordering of output lines in a rendered address; - conditions for the selection of candidate lines; - the order and concatenation of postal address components; - required and optional components; - parameters to contextualize an address for rendering; - the formatting of the components, subject to constraints on the space available for that task.

 Postal address rendering rules are represented in this document as a postal address template.